kvnn/kevinriggen/_posts/2011-11-30-Moving-favgoal-to-coffee.md

 title:  How I moved favgoal.com from jQuery to jQuery + coffee
 ---

+# How I moved FavGoal from jQuery to jQuery + coffee script

 ## A list of the original javascript files and their functions

 ####account.js